-Many applications include much more information than the minimum requirements.
-They may include such items as an abstract, an oath from the applicant attesting that they believe themselves to be the original inventor, and other literature.
+Many applications include more information than the minimum requirements.
+They may include such items as an abstract, an oath from applicants attesting that they believe themselves to be the original inventor, and other literature.

 Remember, if your application is for a provisional patent, you only have a year to finish the process and submit your nonprovisional application.

 Step 5: File a request for reconsideration, if needed

 More than 90 percent of patent applications are rejected initially, according to Inventorprise Inc. Common rejection reasons include:

 - More than one invention included on an application.